 The assessment team reviewed the establishment's self-assessment document provided by the DI in advance of the inspection.
 Policies and procedural documents relating to licensed activities for the mortuary were reviewed.
 Traceability audits, risk assessments, meeting minutes, incidents, consent seeking procedures and information for relatives giving consent were also reviewed.

 Visual inspection

-The inspection included a visual inspection of the mortuary body store, PM room and viewing room.
+The inspection included a visual inspection of the mortuary body store, contingency storage, viewing room and PM room and high risk forensic room.

 Audit of records